wpendl99/.github/profile/webServices/uiTesting/uiTesting.md

   </body>
 ```

-A Playwright test that checks to make sure the button updates the welcome text when pressed would look like the following.
+A Playwright test that checks to make sure the button updates the welcome text when it is pressed, would look like the following.

 ```js
 import { test, expect } from '@playwright/test';